TinYard/TinYard/README.md

 `MappingObject` provides a super-simple implementation of [`IMappingObject`](#IMappingObject) that is used by [`ValueMapper`](#ValueMapper).

-`MappingObject` has a reference to the `IMapper` that creates it.
+`MappingObject` optionally has a reference to the `IMapper` that creates it, passed to it via the constructor.
 This is so that it can use the Factory that the `IMapper` has to build an object when `ToValue<T>(bool)` is called on the `MappingObject`.
+If no `IMapper` is provided, it will simply not be able to build the value.

 ### IInjector

-An `IInjector` should provide an easy-to-use `Inject` method.
+An `IInjector` should provide two easy-to-use `Inject` methods.

-This `Inject` method should provide the object, that has been provided as a parameter, values to any Field that has the [`Inject` attribute](#Inject-Attribute).
+One `Inject` method should provide an object, that has been provided as a parameter, values to any Field that has the [`Inject` attribute](#Inject-Attribute).

-How it does so and how it gets the correct value is up to the implementation.
+The other `Inject` method should have `target` and `value` objects passed as arguments.
+The `target` object should be injected into, specifically looking to provide it with the `value` object if possible.

+All [`IInjector`](#IInjector)'s should also have an internal collection of values that can be injected into any class when the first `Inject` method is called upon it.
+This collection should be added to / provided to the [`IInjector`](#IInjector) via the `AddInjectable` method.

 #### TinYardInjector